gethugothemes/hugo-modules/shortcodes/gallery/README.md

-# Gallery and Slider Shortcode
+# Gallery and Slider Shortcode (DEPRICATED)

+use this new version instead <https://github.com/gethugothemes/hugo-modules/tree/master/gallery-slider>

 ## Install Module